minoa-lang/reference/src/package-structure.md

 Artifacts, unlike packages, are the direct result of a compilation process or stage, as well as the main unit of versioning and runtime loading.

-An artifact consts out of the following distinct types:
+An artifact consists out of either/both:
 - binaries
-- static libraries
-- dynamic libraries
+- libraries

-In addition, a so-called 'mixed-artifact' also exists.
-This combines a libraries library and a binary that use the same underlying source, but with a different main modules.

-> _Note_: Static and dynamic libraries use the same main module, but are compiled differently

 Artifact themselves are made up from modules.